Noise-robust proofs of quantum network nonlocality: Noise-robust nonlocality in

-If we were able to show that these conditions can not be satisfied together, we could conclude that the distribution $P(\bm x_1,\bm x_2)$ in nonlocal.
+If we were able to show that these conditions cannot be satisfied together, we could conclude that the distribution $P(\bm x_1,\bm x_2)$ is nonlocal.
 Yet, the locality condition $(3.iii)$ here is very challenging to formalize since we do not have a good characterization of the local set $\mathcal{L}_\triangle^2$.
 A simple solution is to relax it and keep the other two conditions.
-This relaxation gives rise to a simple linear program (LP) that must be feasible for any triangle local $P(\bm x_1,\bm x_2)$ with $a_1\oplus b_1\oplus c_1 =1$, that we give in appendix \ref{app: LP excact PTC}.
+This relaxation gives rise to a simple linear program (LP) that must be feasible for any triangle-local $P(\bm x_1,\bm x_2)$ with $a_1\oplus b_1\oplus c_1 =1$, that we give in Appendix \ref{app: LP excact PTC}.